0w3nM/javascript_portfolio_2_project_rock_paper_scissors_game/README.md

 - There are 2 pages to this project:

- ...The first page has to text boxes that show the rules and combinations that can be used in the game aswell as a input box to be used by the user to access the game.
+ The first page has to text boxes that show the rules and combinations that can be used in the game aswell as a input box to be used by the user to access the game.
 The input box is specidied to letters only and MUST be filled.

- ...The second page houses the game, where the user can choose any selection to try and beat the computer.
+ The second page houses the game, where the user can choose any selection to try and beat the computer.
 There are also score boxes to show user and opponent score as well as number of tries.

 ### Rules Page